Eurovision's new recipe

 Eurovision's 60th anniversary show portrayed the contest as a Western affair full of glitz and glam.
 But it failed to account for the contribution of those countries across the continent - from the Balkans to the Baltics - who were responsible for one of the biggest shifts in the shows history.
 It wasn't just disappointing, but disrespectful.

 At Eurovision this year Austria will be represented by a drag act with a beard and my god are some people angry about it.
 With a big Bond style ballad in tow - regardless of what happens in Copenhagen, Conchita is a star.
-This is hands down one of the best things to come from Eurovision for years - and this entry is absolutely getting my twelve points.
+This is hands down one of the best things to come from Eurovision for years.

 Read moreMaking your mind up time